atomxu10/NLP-ProbabilityTopicModel/README.md

 - Prior

   $\pi(\theta)$ is known as the prior distribution of $\theta$, which represents the initial understanding of an event and the assessment of its probability distribution before observing any new data.
 This prior information can be based on previous data, domain expertise, or subjective evaluation.

 - Likelihood

   $f(\mathbf{x} \mid \theta)$ is known as the likelihood function.
-It describes how data is gen- erated given certain parameters and quantifies the probability of observing data under different parameter values.
+It describes how data is generated given certain parameters and quantifies the probability of observing data under different parameter values.

 - Posterior

-  aa
+  $\pi(\theta \mid \mathbf{x})$ is known as the posterior distribution of $\theta$.
+It is calculated by combining prior information and likelihood.
+It represents the updated belief about an event after considering new evidence.